Last updated: 20 January 2023

 We also collect, use and share “Aggregated Data” such as statistical or demographic data for other purposes including research and analysis.
 Aggregated Data could be derived from your personal data but is not considered personal data in law as this data will not directly or indirectly reveal your identity.
 For example, we may aggregate your Usage Data to calculate the percentage of users accessing a specific website feature.
 However, if we combine or connect Aggregated Data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal data which will be used in accordance with this Privacy Notice.

-We occasionally collect some special categories of personal data about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sexual orientation, information about your health etc. where you are a prospective member of staff).
-We only obtain and process any data on this topic when we have a lawful basis in which to do so (i.e., you have given us your consent and chosen to provide us with this data).
+We occasionally collect some special categories of personal data about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sexual orientation, information about your health etc. where you are a prospective or existing member of staff).
+We only obtain and process special categories of personal data when we have a lawful basis in which to do so (e.g.,., you have given us your consent and chosen to provide us with this data).

 The personal data that we collect from you depends on our relationship with you.
 Below we’ve made a chart which explains the personal data that we collect, how we collect this data and what our legal basis is for collecting it (as we will only collect and process your personal data when the law allows us to do so).